 Critical infrastructure includes the vast network of highways, connecting bridges and tunnels, railways, utilities and buildings necessary to maintain normalcy in daily life.
 Transportation, commerce, clean water and electricity all rely on these vital systems.

-Department of Homeland Security (DHS) Science and Technology Directorate (S&T) program managers, working closely with infrastructure owners, operators and the National Protection and Programs Directorate, have identified potential infrastructure vulnerabilities.
+Department of Homeland Security (DHS) Science and Technology Directorate (S&T) program managers, working closely with infrastructure owners, operators and the Cybersecurity and Infrastructure Security Agency, have identified potential infrastructure vulnerabilities.
 S&T works with national labs, universities and public and private industry partners to develop better ways to protect infrastructure, or, in the event of a problem, provide the means for the most rapid recovery.
 Specifically, S&T is pursuing the development and testing of new concepts to provide better protection from flooding, explosive blasts, solar storms and other man-made and natural disasters.
 This work will help improve infrastructure, reduce the threat of interruption to the daily commerce and interaction that these systems provide and enhance the overall security of our nation.

 S&T projects address the following key infrastructure elements, which are critical to day-to-day operations.